 We left as the sun went down.
 Probably a blessing as only the cats were nocturnal.
 But they did all take the opportunity, well except for Poule Noir, to tell us what they thought of this change in their routines.
 We let them get on with complaining to each other until one by one, as darkness settled in, they started to quiet.

 Then someone farted.
 I mean really, really let one go.
 We suspected a duck.
 Or, given the smell, two.
 That started everyone up again.
 Complaining, I mean.
 But finally, after a couple hours, only Sir Studly (duck) kept informing us he was still there.
 The cats slowed down in their constant complaints as time wore on.
 Finally, after 3 hours, just before 1am, they quieted completely.
 Five minutes later we arrived at our new home.

 *Please do shop with us:

-Pumpjack & Piddlewick Shop – selling vintage Fab Finds from France
+Pumpjack & Piddlewick Shop – selling vintage and antique Fab Finds from France

 French Silk Scarf – we found such amazing vintage scarves we decided they needed a shop of their own